 In India, OTC derivatives reform has been partially implemented.
 Trade reporting of OTC products is fully implemented and effective with Clearing Corporation of India Limited (CCIL) as the trade repository.
-With respect to clearing of OTC products on CCPs, clearing of forex forward segments has been made mandatory on CCPs from 2 June 2014.
+With respect to clearing of OTC products on CCPs, clearing of forex forward segments on CCPs was made mandatory from 2 June 2014.